DeontaeCocroft/DPMS/README.md

  - Search uses Bill ID or Appointment ID to find a Bill in the database.
 Nulls are accepted here, but the two fields must be an int.
 If it isn't, an error message will trigger.

  - The appointment button simply pops up the appointment window in case a user needs to find a specific appointment for billing.

+ - The Save Bill PDF button takes the information from the Bill ID field and turns the bill into a pdf.

  - Help button provides information on how to fill out fields.